-This honeysuckle season, try preserving the edible flowers by infusing them into a deliciously sweet and floral Honeysuckle Vodka.
+This honeysuckle season, try foraging these wild edibles!
+Then, use this easy honeysuckle recipe to make infused vodka, turning the flowers into a deliciously sweet flower liqueur– Honeysuckle Vodka.

 Where I live in Central Appalachia, honeysuckle is everywhere.
 In fact, I’ve never had to go looking for it, because it’s just always been there– a friendly, flowering spring welcome sign.
 If you do not live in an area where honeysuckle is ever-present, do a little research and find out what to look for in your area.